prashkn/peter/README.md

 ### Future Implementations

 - Generate passwords command: generates a password for a website, and copy the password to users' clipboard
-- Hashing methods: allow users to choose what
+- Hashing methods: allow users to choose what hashing method they prefer their passwords to be stored in